Phong-Kaster/Invert-PDF-Colors/README.md

 Now , let us go into detail.(〃￣︶￣)人(￣︶￣〃)

-1.Right-click on the PDF document.
+1.Right-click on the PDF document which you want to open.

 2.Go to Open with > Google Chrome.